Seattle Public Schools, 1862-2023: George W. Kimball Elementary School

 See Additional Media

-Because of the rich multicultural makeup of the neighborhood, all annual events at Kimball were geared to an international theme.
-In September 1971, Kimball became the forerunner of the Voluntary Transfer Program when the parents of 20 pupils from Fauntleroy School decided they wanted their children to be exposed to Kimball's multicultural environment.
+Because of the rich multicultural makeup of the neighborhood, all annual events at Kimball had international themes.
+In September 1971, Kimball became the forerunner of the Voluntary Transfer Program when the parents of 20 pupils from Fauntleroy School decided they wanted their children to be exposed to Kimball’s multicultural environment.
 These dedicated parents carpooled their children to and from school each day.
-The next year the program was expanded, with 28 West Seattle children coming to Kimball from Gatewood, Fauntleroy, Roxhill, Hughes, and Alki, and 10 minority students going from Kimball to Fauntleroy and Viewlands.
+The next year the program was expanded, with 28 West Seattle children coming to Kimball from Gatewood, Fauntleroy, Roxhill, Hughes, and Alki, and 10 Kimball students going to Fauntleroy and Viewlands.

-Fittingly, Kimball became the second school in Seattle to receive the Seattle Police Department's Award of Excellence for their Safety Patrol in 1973 and has won the award many times since.
-For two consecutive years, fall 1973 to spring 1975, Kimball had the lowest absentee rate of any Seattle Public School.
+Fittingly, Kimball became the second school in Seattle to receive the Seattle Police Department’s Award of Excellence for its Safety Patrol in 1973 and has won the award many times since.

-Kimball's librarian, Bill Towner, was selected as Washington Library Media Specialist of the Year for 1993.
-Towner was instrumental in building the school's multicultural media collection and also helped Kimball get chosen as the Washington State site for the Technology and Teaching Project.
+Kimball’s librarian, Bill Towner, was selected as Washington Library Media Specialist of the Year for 1993.
+Towner was instrumental in building the school’s multicultural media collection and helped Kimball get chosen as the Washington state site for the Technology and Teaching Project.

 Location: 24th Avenue S & Hanford